 9. Publishing Deadlines.
 Binky’s List goes out the first of every month.
 As you might imagine, things can get busy right before then.
 Therefore I’m asking for all submissions to arrive to me no later than the 24th.
 That includes letting me know if you want to keep something running.
 If you miss an issue, sorry about that.
 We’ll try to get you in the next one.
 So be smart and send in your stuff sooner rather than later.

 10. Some Limits and a Request.
 An individual or organization may post up to two submissions per monthly issue and, additionally, one “Link of Interest” per issue.
 In order to prioritize CMG Gatherings and avoid any confusion, Binky’s List will not run notices for non-CMG events that include overnight stays.
 We ask individuals or organizations that submit a link to their website to reciprocally post a link to the CMG website (http://www.thecmg.org).

 11. We Reserve the Right… As the editor, I get to edit.
 Edit in and edit out.
 If something is not appropriate, it’s not going in.
 Like it says in the restaurants, “We reserve the right to refuse service to anyone.”

 I hope this information is helpful.
 Please make sure your submission includes everything listed above so you make the next issue.

-Send your submission using our pop-up form:
+Send your submission to Bob: